DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 We need to start a new terminal.
 Open “Powershell” (search for it or use Win+R, type powershell and hit return).

 We need to change the working directory to the directory where the file is located.
-Type the following (everything after `>`) to the terminal (if you placed the file in downloads):
+If you've placed the file in "downloads" type the following (everything after `>`) to the terminal:

 `> cd downloads`